Employee Anniversary Recognition: 5 Benefits of Celebrating Work Anniversaries

 Gallup's latest State of the Workplace found that companies in the top quartile of employee engagement compared to those in the bottom-quartile exhibited:

 5. FEEL CONFIDENT IN THE ENVIRONMENT YOU ARE CREATING

-Employees have a choice when it comes to employers.
-So make sure they know they’re making the right one, by illustrating how much you value and appreciate their service.
+Employees have a choice when it comes to their employers, so make sure they know they’re making the right one by illustrating how much you value and appreciate their service.